#Prince Christian of Schleswig-Holstein-Sonderburg-Beck

 -------------------- ~ -------------------- ~ --------------------

-FRIEDRICH WILHELM PAUL LEOPOLD was born in 1785 at the Lindenau estate in East Prussia, today the village of Lipowina in Poland.
-At the time of his birth, Prussia was ruled by Friedrich II (the Great), King of Prussia.
+FRIEDRICH WILHELM PAUL LEOPOLD was born in 1785 at the Lindenau estate in East Prussia, a province of the Kingdom of Prussia, today the village of Lipowina in Poland.
+He was born during the reign of Friedrich II (the Great), King of Prussia.

 He was the eldest son of Friedrich Karl Ludwig, (titular) Duke of Schleswig-Holstein-Sonderburg-Beck, and Countess Friederike of Schlieben.
 The titular title meant that his father did not rule over any of these places.

-Thereby, he was born a member of the HOUSE OF SCHLESWIG-HOLSTEIN-SONDERBURG-BECK, a cadet line of the House of Oldenburg.
+Thereby, he was born a member of the HOUSE OF SCHLESWIG-HOLSTEIN-SONDERBURG-BECK, a branch line of the House of Oldenburg.
 And was from birth a PRINCE OF SCHLESWIG-HOLSTEIN-SONDERBURG-BECK.

 Although he was born in the Kingdom of Prussia because the Beck line originated in Brandenburg-Prussia, his origins go back to the Duchy of Schleswig-Holstein through the Schleswig-Holstein-Sonderburg line, and to the Kingdom of Denmark as a descendant of King Christian III.